 When cooked, fish flesh will be opaque and will flake easily with a fork.

 Don’t salt the fish before cooking, as salting draws out moisture.
 Oil the fish, except for oily fishes such as mackerel or sardines.
-No fish should need marinating any more than two hours -- don’t over-marinate, because acidic sauces can actually cook the fish -- witness the Latin American dish “ceviche”, in which the fish is cooked in a vinegary sauce without ever seeing any heat.
+No fish should need marinating any more than two hours – don’t over-marinate, because acidic sauces can actually cook the fish – witness the Latin American dish “ceviche”, in which the fish is cooked in a vinegary sauce without ever seeing any heat.

 You need to have a good amount of oil in the pan, so that the fish can float in it.
 Otherwise, it will touch the bottom of the pan and the coating will stick to the bottom of the pan.
-Allow at least 1 1/2 inches or 2 inches (5 cm).
+Allow at least 5 cm (1 ½ inches to 2 inches).